cchitsiang/awesome-stars/README.md

 - [lukasz-madon/awesome-remote-job](https://github.com/lukasz-madon/awesome-remote-job) - A curated list of awesome remote jobs and resources.
 Inspired by https://github.com/vinta/awesome-python
 - [dotnet-presentations/dotnetconf2018](https://github.com/dotnet-presentations/dotnetconf2018) - Creative and technical content for running a .NET Conf 2018 local event in your community
 - [zziz/pwc](https://github.com/zziz/pwc) - This repository is no longer maintained.
-- [nikolas/github-drama](https://github.com/nikolas/github-drama) - "locked and limited conversation to collaborators"
+- [nikolas/github-drama](https://github.com/nikolas/github-drama) - "This conversation has been locked as resolved and limited to collaborators."
 - [charity/tech-leads-skill-share](https://github.com/charity/tech-leads-skill-share) - Growing up tech leads: notes on running a skill share for your peers.
 - [stanzhai/be-a-professional-programmer](https://github.com/stanzhai/be-a-professional-programmer) - 成为专业程序员路上用到的各种优秀资料、神器及框架
 - [Honlan/DeepInterests](https://github.com/Honlan/DeepInterests) - 深度有趣